-Historically, HEX's price has bottomed out around the exponential fit defined by r*exp(θ*t), where:
+Historically, the HEX price has hit local price minima (key "bottom" regions) on the exponential fit defined by R*exp(ρ*t), where:

 Gerardo - @gerawrdog